strugglingchristian/strugglingchristian/index.md

 </p>

 <p align="center">
-<strong><em>You will hear of wars and rumors of wars, but see to it that you are not alarmed.
+<em>You will hear of wars and rumors of wars, but see to it that you are not alarmed.
 Such things must happen, but the end is still to come.
 Matt.
-24:6</em></strong>
+24:6</em>
 </p>

   <p align="center">